gerbless/react-tutorial/functional-programming/readme.md

 This is really useful with other functionalities we will learn later.

-To view a possible implemetation of reduce function, you can see this
+To view a possible implementation of reduce function, you can see this

 ````javascript
 Array.prototype.reduce = function(reducer, initialValue){